Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

 \subsection{Recommendation System}

-Recommendation system is an information filter to recommend items that users need or are interested in.
-Previous related research was mainly based on collaborative filtering and then deep neural networks.
-In recent years, due to the advantage of graph neural network modeling linked data, it has been widely used in recommendation system to model the relation between users and products \cite{Fan2019Graph}, \cite{Wu2021Self}.
-In addition, different variants of GNNs have been used in the recommendation.
+Recommendation systems function as information filters, suggesting items aligned with users' preferences or needs.
+Predominant research in this domain has traditionally relied on collaborative filtering and subsequently incorporated deep neural networks.
+However, in recent years, the pervasive adoption of graph neural network models, leveraging their capacity to effectively represent linked data structures, has become prominent within recommendation systems.
+Notably, these models excel in capturing intricate relationships between users and products \cite{Fan2019Graph, Wu2021Self}.